shenanigans-be/miltydraft/README.md

 `git@github.com:shenanigans-be/miltydraft.git`

-You will need to install the PHP dependencies with [Composer](https://getcomposer.org/) by running  `composer install` in the root directory
+Install the PHP dependencies by running  `composer install` in the root directory

 Lastly you'll need to create a .env file (also in the root directory).
 See `.env.example` for details.